Concern for a student

 Academic skills development

-The University Library provides resources, tutorials, and support services to help students build academic and literacies skills in areas such as research, writing, math and stats, studying, and first-year transition.
-Instructors are encouraged to direct students to these free programs, resources, and services and may request classroom visits or customized online materials tailored to their courses or students’ specific needs.
+Students can find resources, tutorials, and support services from the University Library’s Learning Hub to help them build academic skills and literacies in areas such as research, writing, math and stats, digital skills, studying, English as an Additional Language (EAL) support, and first-year transition.
+Educators are encouraged to direct students to these free programs and services.
+Educators can request classroom visits or customized online materials tailored to their course or to students’ specific needs.

-Career Services works with colleges, departments, and instrutors to find new and creative ways to further enrich curricula, support student career development, and enhance the overall student experience at USask.
+Career Services works with colleges, departments, and educators to find new and creative ways to enrich curricula in support of student career development, and to enhance the overall student experience at USask.
+They welcome opportunities to collaborate with educators in preparing students for career success through workshops that can be integrated into your course or program.

 Get Help